Interior Design Style that is Uniquely Filipino

 9 Best Color Black Finishes to Use in Any Rooms

 In the house where I grew up, I remember some big wooden chest where we kept all documents and school awards.
-I also remember that we repurpose an old sewing machine as a display table.
-I thought it was clever to keep such items because they bring lots of memory to the space and tell stories that make the space personal and meaningful for the owner.
+I also remember that we repurposed an old sewing machine as a display table.

 Natural Materials